1. Home

 Should I be worried about smart meter radiation?

-Smart meters give off radiofrequency (RF) waves (aka low-energy radiation) and some people are concerned about smart meters because the RF waves they produce are the same kind as those given off by cell phones and Wi-Fi devices.
+Smart meters give off radiofrequency (RF) waves (aka low-energy radiation) and some people are concerned.

 According to the American Cancer Society, “RF radiation doesn’t have enough energy to remove charged particles such as electrons (ionize), and so is called non-ionizing radiation.
 Non-ionizing radiation has enough energy to move atoms in a molecule around or cause them to vibrate, which can lead to heat but it can’t damage DNA directly.”

-Net energy metering (NEM) is a billing mechanism that credits solar system owners for the excess solar electricity they produce and export to the grid.
+Net energy metering (NEM) credits solar system owners for the excess solar electricity they produce and export to the grid.
 Your meter measures both the electricity you draw from and send to the grid, and you can earn credit when you produce more than you consume.
-You can often bank that cred and use it to offset the cost of electricity in months where you use more than your panels produce.
+You can often bank that credit and use it to offset the cost of electricity in months where you use more than your panels produce.

-Time of Day (TOD) Metering allows utilities to charge different rates for electricity, depending on when that electricity is used.
-The utilitty divides the day into tariff slots, with low tariff rates at off-peak load periods, and higher rates at peak load periods.
-By financially incentivizing homeowners to shift their electricity usage to off-peak times, TOD metering helps even out supply and demand.
+Time-of-use (TOU) metering allows utilities to charge different rates for electricity, depending on when that electricity is used.
+The utility divides the day into tariff slots, with low tariff rates at off-peak load periods, and higher rates at peak load periods.
+By financially incentivizing homeowners to shift their electricity usage to off-peak times, TOU metering helps even out supply and demand.

-Yes, you will usually get a new power meter when you go solar.
-If you’re in an area with net metering, your utility company will swap out your old power meter for a new net energy meter capable of recording how much energy you are exporting to the grid, and how much you are pulling from the grid.
+You will often get a new power meter when you go solar.
+If you’re in an area with net metering, your utility company will swap out your old power meter for a new net energy meter.
 If you’re part of the majority of homeowners that already has a newer smart meter, you may not need a new one, but your solar installer will work with the utility to confirm what’s needed.

-The good news is, you can basically do that with home solar.
-By producing your own electricity, you reduce the amount of electricity that you need to pull from the utility’s grid, so you slow down the electric meter, and pay less for your utility power.
-Even better, if you have net metering, you can export power to the grid when your home is producing more power than it’s consuming, which essentially means the electric meter is running in reverse.
+You can basically do that with home solar.
+By producing your own electricity, you can reduce the amount of electricity that you need to pull from the utility’s grid and pay less for your utility power.
+If you have net metering, you can export power to the grid, essentially running the electric meter in reverse.

 Ready to see how much you would save with home solar, and its impact on your electricity meter?
-Get a free estimate of how much you can save by going solar with Palmetto, and connect with a solar expert who will help you select the best option for your family’s energy needs.
+Get a free savings estimate today.

 How do smart meters send data?

 Smart meters send data in two primary ways: radio frequency or cellular data.
-That data might be sent automatically to the utility or, in some cases, still require a utility employee to drive through your neighborhood.
+That data might be sent automatically to the utility or require a utility employee to drive through your neighborhood.

 What is net metering?